mike14747/rmlbb2/docs/schemaValidation.md

             },
             date: {
                 bsonType: 'date',
-                description: must be a valid ISO Date' },
+                description: 'must be a valid ISO Date' },
             lastEditDate: {
-                bsonType: 'date',
+                bsonType: ['date', 'null'],
-                description: must be a valid ISO Date or null',
+                description: 'must be a valid ISO Date but can be null' },
-                oneOf: [
-                    {
+            views: {
-                        bsonType: 'date',
+                bsonType: 'int',
+                description: 'must be a non-negative integer and is required',
+                minimum: 0
             },
+            replies: {
+                bsonType: 'array',
+                description: 'must be an array of positive integers, but can be an empty array',
-                    {
+                items: {
-                        bsonType: 'null'
+                    bsonType: 'int',
-                    }
-                ]
+                    description: 'must be a unique positive integer',
+                    minimum: 1
+                },
+                uniqueItems: true,
+                minItems: 0
             },
             forumActive: {
                 bsonType: 'bool',